innovationOUtside/vce-generic-guide/x-tm351-extras.md

 inspector.get_table_names()
 ```

-You can manage the PostgreSQL server using the following shell commands fron within a terminal running inside the VCE, or prefix the command with a `!` to run it from a Jupyter notebook code cell:
+You can manage the PostgreSQL server using the following shell commands from within a terminal running inside the VCE, or prefix the command with a `!` to run it from a Jupyter notebook code cell:

 - restart the server: `sudo service postgresql restart`
 - start the server: `sudo service postgresql start`